PKU-Alignment/omnisafe/docs/source/start/usage.rst

 .. hint::
     The above command will train a policy with PPO algorithm, and the total training steps is 1024.
 The vector environment number is 1, which means that the training process will use 1 CPU core.
-The ``algo_cfgs:update_cycle`` is the update cycle of the PPO algorithm, which means that the policy will be updated every 512 steps.
+The ``algo_cfgs:steps_per_epoch`` is the update cycle of the PPO algorithm, which means that the policy will be updated every 512 steps.

 Customize Configuration
 -----------------------